Vacuum engineering: Design and mechanism

 Vacuum systems usually consist of gauges, vapor jet and pumps, vapor traps and valves along with other extensional piping.
 A vessel that is operating under vacuum system may be any of these types such as processing tank, steam simulator, particle accelerator, or any other type of space that has an enclosed chamber to maintain the system in less than atmospheric gas pressure.
 Since a vacuum is created in an enclosed chamber, the consideration of being able to withstand external atmospheric pressure are the usual precaution for this type of design.
 Along with the effect of buckling or collapsing, the outer shell of vacuum chamber will be carefully evaluated and any sign of deterioration will be corrected by the increase of thickness of the shell itself.
 The main materials used for vacuum design are usually mild steel, stainless steel, and aluminum.
 Other sections such as glass are used for gauge glass, view ports, and sometimes electrical insulation.
 The interior of the vacuum chamber should always be smooth and free of rust and defects.

 High pressure solvents are usually used to remove any excess oil and contaminants that will negatively affect the vacuum.
 Because a vacuum chamber is in an enclosed space, only very specific detergents can be used to prevent any hazards or danger during cleaning.
 Any vacuum chamber should always have a certain number of access and viewing ports.
 These are usually in the form of a flange connection to the attachment of pumps, piping or any other parts required for system operation.
 Extremely important is the design of the vacuum chamber's sealing capability.
 The chamber itself must be airtight to maintain perfect vacuum.
-This is ensured through the process of leaking checking, generally using a mass spectrometer leak detector.
+This is ensured through the process of leak checking, generally using a mass spectrometer leak detector.
 All openings and connections are also assembled with o-rings and gaskets to prevent any further possible leakage of air into the system.